2022

 2017

-The Windmill Trust together with the National Association for the Visual Arts (NAVA) are pleased to announce that Rachel Peachey and Paul Mosig are this year’s recipients of the 20th annual Windmill Trust Scholarship for NSW Regional Artists which was doubled this year to $10,000.
+Rachel Peachey and Paul Mosig were announced as this year’s recipients of the 20th annual Windmill Trust Scholarship for NSW Regional Artists which was doubled this year to $10,000.

 "We are very honoured and grateful to receive the 2017 Windmill Trust Scholarship.
 The generous support of the Trust will allow us the time and space to carry out field research that will inform several new works.
 It will also give us the opportunity to document and share the outcomes in a quality publication for a wider audience."
 Rachel Peachey and Paul Mosig